LemmyNet/joinlemmy-site/src/assets/news/2023-06-23 - Lemmy Release v0.18.0.md

 ## Upgrade instructions

+The installation instructions have been slightly updated.
+However there are no breaking changes, other than removing websocket.

 Follow the upgrade instructions for [ansible](https://github.com/LemmyNet/lemmy-ansible#upgrading) or [docker](https://join-lemmy.org/docs/en/administration/install_docker.html#updating).

 If you need help with the upgrade, you can ask in our [support forum](https://lemmy.ml/c/lemmy_support) or on the [Matrix Chat](https://matrix.to/#/!OwmdVYiZSXrXbtCNLw:matrix.org).